MayurManwar/Project--College-Management-Software-/README.md

 Project Description:

-The College Management System is a comprehensive web application designed to manage the various aspects of a college’s academic and administrative functions.
+The College Management Software is a comprehensive web application designed to manage the various aspects of a college’s academic and administrative functions.
 The system provides a centralized platform for managing student records, faculty information, course structures, and overall college hierarchy.
 The application was developed with a focus on creating a user-friendly interface and ensuring seamless interaction between different modules.

 Key Features: